rodelrebucas/ops-cheat-sheet/README.md

 # ops-cheat-sheet

-Basic cheat sheet for vagrant , ansible and some devops tools
+Basic cheat sheet for vagrant , ansible and kubernetes